WordCounter.vip

 Leonardo da Vinci wrote approximately 13,000 pages of notes in mirror script between 1490–1519.
 His notebooks, including the famous Codex Leicester, were written entirely right-to-left and required a mirror to read comfortably.

-In the modern era, mirror writing has been standardized through the Unicode Standard, which defines special mirror-image glyphs for hundreds of Latin characters.
-These Unicode characters — drawn from blocks including Phonetic Extensions, IPA Extensions, Latin Extended-B, and the Combining Diacritical Marks range — allow mirror text to be rendered digitally on any device worldwide without special fonts or software.
+The Unicode Standard defines mirror-image glyphs for hundreds of Latin characters.
+These characters, drawn from IPA Extensions, Phonetic Extensions, Latin Extended-B, and Combining Diacritical Marks ranges, allow mirror text to render on any device without special fonts.

 Notable Historical Mirror Writers